NHSDigital/immunisation-fhir-api/README.specification.md

 Note that this is currently a **manual** process.

 After modifying the OAS YAML file, run `make oas` on your local machine.
-This will output the specification into `specification/immunisation-fhir-api.oas.json`.
-This is a **minified, versioned** JSON file suitable for sending to APIM for uploading to the pubic website.
+This will output the specification into `oas/immunisation-fhir-api.json`.
+This is a **minified** JSON file suitable for sending to APIM for uploading to the pubic website.

-Please push the minified JSON file to GitHub to along with the YAML file to keep the two in sync, and so that the JSON file can be re-submitted to APIM without re-processing if need be.

 ### Testing